Evliya Çelebi: Circassia

 Çelebi traveled to Circassia as well, in 1640.
 He commented on the women's beauty and talked about the absence of mosques and bazaars despite being a Muslim country.
 He talks about the hospitality of Circassians and mentions that he could not write the Circassian language using letters, and compared the language to a "magpie shout".

 Bosnia

 Evliya Çelebi visited the town of Mostar, then in Ottoman Bosnia.
 He wrote that the name Mostar means "bridge-keeper", in reference to the town's celebrated bridge, 28 meters long and 20 meters high. Çelebi wrote that it "is like a rainbow arch soaring up to the skies, extending from one cliff to the other. ...I, a poor and miserable slave of Allah, have passed through 16 countries, but I have never seen such a high bridge.
 It is thrown from rock to rock as high as the sky."

+Bulgaria (Dobruja)

+Evliya Çelebi, who traveled around Anatolia and the Balkans in the 17th century, mentioned the northeast of Bulgaria as the Uz (Oğuz) region, and that a Turkish speaking Muslim society named Çıtak consisting of medium-sized, cheerful and strong people lived in Silistra, and also known as the "Dobruca Çitakları" in Dobruja.
+He also emphasizes that "Çıtaklar" is made up of a mixture of Tatars, Vlachs, and Bulgarians.